 If you’re staying at any of the major resorts and casinos located along the famous Las Vegas strip, you won’t need a car to get around town.
 You can leisurely walk from one casino to another and for attractions further away, you can easily hire a taxi, Uber and Lyft to get you there.
 And with plenty of free shows and entertainment along the way, walking can be a fun means of getting around and exploring all the sights and sounds of this crazy town.

-But if you’re staying off the strip or want to explore anything beyond Las Vegas Blvd., having a rental car may be worth your while.
+But if you’re staying off the strip or want to explore anything beyond Las Vegas Blvd., having a rental car, like the one on www.travelmasters.co.uk/ may be worth your while.
 On this trip, I stayed in the Lake Las Vegas resort area, approximately 30 minutes from the strip, so I definitely needed a car.
 I booked a rental car through Hotwire and got a pretty good rate from ACE Rental Cars.
 Nothing went wrong but the entire process was a learning experience for me so I wanted to share some advice with you guys about renting a car in Las Vegas.

 First off, the McCarran Las Vegas Airport rental car center is not actually located at the airport.
 It’s located off-site, approximately 10 minutes away and you have to catch a shuttle bus to get there.
 As you exit out of baggage claim, just follow the signs for the rental car shuttle and walk towards the bus stop.
 When you get off the bus, just walk into the building and find your rental car company counter.